 Everyone who is referred to our service will undergo an initial assessment to see if they have any major barriers which are not being addressed or supported by specialist partner agencies.
 It may be at this stage that we will find a candidate is currently using drugs but is not receiving support.
 It is at step 3 of our candidate journey that their 'assignment' will be to speak with one of our drug use partners before continuing

 Must be supported with any significant physical and/or mental barriers by an approved agency.
 Candidates with these barriers must be referred to our appropriate partners to receive the right support before being able to secure employment.
-Candidates currently on ESA cannot accept employment opportunities and therefore would not be eligible for our employment-focused programme.
+Candidates currently on ESA can only accept employment opportunities and therefore would not be eligible for our employment-focused programme.
 This may be subject to change should the DWP fund our service to support those furthest from the jobs market.

 Once a candidate reaches step 4, they are accepted onto the programme